sjaturner/microwriter_mw4/README.md

 I own one of these devices and extracted the EPROM contents.
 This repository contains a simple emulator for the Microwriter MW4 and some additional tools.
-If you have, or are able to construct, a microwriter keyboard then you may connect that via a serial port and use the keyboard to enter data.
+If you have, or are able to construct, a Microwriter keyboard then you may connect that via a serial port and use the keyboard to enter data.
 You will need an Arduino UNO R3, or similar.
 The code for reading the keyboard is provided in this directory.